day8/re-frame/docs/SubscriptionsCleanup.md

 Fragile.

 We want our views to declaratively ask for data, but they should have no idea where it comes from.
+It is the job of a subscription to know where data comes from.

+Remember our rule at the top:  **keep views as simple as possible**.
+Don't give them knowledge or tasks outside their remit.

 ***